syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 ## Enable segments

-To visualize the progress of a multiple sequential task, split the progress bar into the multiple segments by defining the `SegmentCount` property as demonstrated in the following code sample.
+To visualize the progress of a multiple sequential task, split the circular progress bar into the multiple segments by defining the `SegmentCount` property as demonstrated in the following code sample.

 {% tabs %}